Drivers with Disabilities in New Jersey

 Permanent placards and the accompanying ID cards are free, and you can complete the application process through the mail.

 First, call the MVC at (609) 292-6500 or (888) 486-3339 to request an application form.
 Your physician will need to complete the reverse side of the form certifying that you have a permanent disability.
 You will fill out the front of the form.
 Mail the application to the address on the form.

 Your placard and ID card will be sent to you.
-Permanent placards must be renewed every three years; a renewal form will be sent to you.
+Permanent placards must be renewed every 3 years; a renewal form will be sent to you.

 How to Apply for a Temporary Placard

 You'll need your physician's certification on the form stating the expected length of your disability.
-A temporary placard may be valid for up to six months and can be renewed only once.
+A temporary placard may be valid for up to 6 months and can be renewed for an additional 6 months.
 While you'll apply for the placard from your police department, you'll pay the $4 fee to the MVC.